olewsaa/amateur-radio/DMR/make.codeplug.md

 Editing the codeplug is boring and tedious whether one use a spreadsheet type GUI with put'n-paste or edit a text file with the needed information.

+The syntax of the input files have been set to the bare minimum.
+Just the major information need to be input manually.
+Anything more complicated need to be edited in the generated config file.
+The manjor issue with manual editing is the sequence of channels, talkgroups etc.
+Hence a script which do the tedious heavy lifting of keeping track and make sure the numbers are unique and don't overlap is productive.

 I did some work on a script that could take only the minimum information and generate a DMR config file for dmrconfig.
 The analog repeaters are limited in numbers so I did not put too much automation these lines.
 That are close to what's in the final config file.